ldabiralai/simulado/README.md

   path: '/testPath', // Mandatory - The HTTP request path that you want the mock to response to.

   status: 200, // Mandatory - The HTTP status you want to mock to response with.

+  headers: {
+    'X-Custom-Header': 'Custom Header Value'
+  }, // Optional - The HTTP headers you want the mock to respond with.

   body: {
     data: 'DATA'
-  }, // Optional - The HTTP response body you want to mock to response with.
+  }, // Optional - The HTTP response body you want the mock to respond with.

   conditionalHeaders: {
     needMe: 'true'